CogniX-UP/cognixlib/docs/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-   tutorial/index
-   autoapi/cognixcore/index
+   autoapi/cognixlib/index

-Welcome to the :code:`cognixcore` documentation!
+Welcome to the :code:`cognixlib` documentation!

-These docs include examples on how someone can use the library to create nodes, as well as various utilties.
+These docs include examples on how someone can use the scripting API.
-It also includes the public API generated from the docstrings located in the cognixcore package.
+It also includes the public API generated from the docstrings located in the cognixlib package.

-`Link to GitHub repository <some>`_
+`Link to GitHub repository <https://github.com/CogniX-Up/cognixlib>`_

 * :ref:`genindex`
 * :ref:`modindex`